xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/updatenode.rst

     updatenode <noderange> -F

-**With the ``updatenode`` command the syncfiles postscript cannot be used to sync files to the nodes.** Therefore, if you run ``updatenode <noderange> -P syncfiles``, nothing will be done.
-A message will be logged that you must use updatenode <noderange> -F to sync files.
+With the ``updatenode`` command the syncfiles postscript cannot be used to sync files to the nodes.Therefore, if you run ``updatenode <noderange> -P syncfiles``, nothing will be done.
+A message will be logged that you must use ``updatenode <noderange> -F`` to sync files.

 Update the ssh Keys and Credentials on the Nodes
 ------------------------------------------------